Health Equity a VMS Priority

 VMS leadership and membership have adopted these related policies:

-VMS is working with Imogene Drakes Ph.D., FACHE, the Laboratory Director at Brattleboro Memorial Hospital, and Becky Jones, M.D., a Brattleboro dermatologist, to learn how Brattleboro Memorial Hospital (BMH) is taking steps to update systems of care to remove biased practices and better meet the needs of all patients.
+VMS is honored to share examples being spearheaded at Brattleboro Memorial Hospital by Imogene Drakes Ph.D., FACHE, BMH Laboratory Director, and Becky Jones, M.D., a Brattleboro dermatologist, to update systems of care to remove biased practices and better meet the needs of all patients.
 Listed below are some of the changes they have advanced.
 Please reach out to idrakes@bmhvt.org to learn how you can make these changes in your practice.

 • Vaginal Birth After Cesarean (VBAC) Algorithm: This calculation which results in Black/African American women being scheduled more frequently for C-sections was discontinued at BMH in 2018.